Majestic Northern Rockies on the Alaska Highway

 Caribou north of Muncho Lake,.
 Photo Credit Kimberly Seager

 Caribou north of Muncho Lake.
-Photo Credit Kimberly Seager, one of the members in our group of travelers.
+Photo Credit Kimberly Seager, one of the members of our group of travelers.

 Liard River Hotsprings to Watson Lake

 Liard River marks the end of the Northern Rockies on the Alaska Highway at milepost 600.
 The Alaska Highway follows the Liard River west until the road connects to Watson Lake.
-This section of the road was easy and our campsite was a few miles west of Watson Lake at the Baby Nugget RV park.
+This section of the road was easy, and our campsite was a few miles west of Watson Lake at the Baby Nugget RV park.
 We should have stayed in town.
-Our campsite was good enough and way better than the parking lots you find in town, but it lacked one thing that we really like.
+Our campsite was good enough and way better than the parking lots in town, but it lacked one thing we liked.
 Again, we had no cell phone service.

 Mounting our sign at the sign at the Sign Forest in Watson Lake.